 How Much Does WooCommerce Cost?

-WooCommerce is a free to use WordPress plugin.
-Since both are free, in theory, you can start a store for $0, given that you already have a place to host it, and a bunch of products to sell.
+WooCommerce is a free-to-use WordPress plugin.
+Since both are free, in theory, you can start a store for $0, given that you already have a place to host it and a bunch of products to sell.

-However, things are not that simple in a not so perfect world.
-While running a WooCommerce powered store, you have to consider other costs that are essential for running a profitable business.
+However, things are not that simple in a not-so-perfect world.
+While running a WooCommerce-powered store, you have to consider other costs that are essential for running a profitable business.

-I will cover these costs one-by-one and by the end of this article, I hope you will have a better understanding of the major items to include in setting up the budget for launching and maintaining WooCommerce stores.
+I will cover these costs one by one, and by the end of this article, I hope you will have a better understanding of the major items to include in setting up the budget for launching and maintaining WooCommerce stores.

 A domain is an address on the web that is easy to remember and relatable to the nature of your business.
-I am sure you can find a million bad domain choices on the web but you can easily avoid this a wrong decision by thinking it through or using online tools that suggest relevant domain names for your online store.
+I am sure you can find a million bad domain choices on the web, but you can easily avoid this wrong decision by thinking it through or using online tools that suggest relevant domain names for your online store.

 For example, I get so many relevant suggestions for my dairy farm store by using one of these free tools.

-It is difficult to put a specific price tag to a domain.
+It is difficult to put a specific price tag on a domain.
 In fact, the final cost varies on factors such as the registrar, extension (.com, .net, .io), and the uniqueness of the domain.

-Let me give you an example, for my dairy farm store; instead of hunting for the dairyfarm[dot]com domain – which by the way can cost me a fortune (if available), I can try close variations such as “everydaydairy.com”.
-Go check it out, it might still be available.
+Let me give you an example for my dairy farm store; instead of hunting for the dairyfarm[dot]com domain – which by the way, can cost me a fortune (if available), I can try close variations such as “everydaydairy.com”.
+Go check it out; it might still be available.

-The domain cost is not directly linked with the WooCommerce store cost but it is important to have a relevant domain before selling online.
+The domain cost is not directly linked with the WooCommerce store cost, but it is important to have a relevant domain before selling online.